gumsak/parserB/README.md

 # parserB

-Parse a text and put tags to mark the beginning and the end of each sentence, title, etc...
+Parse a text and put tags (here '<p>' and '</p>') to mark the beginning and the end of each sentence, title, etc...

 1. You can modify the source file at the 11th line of the code :